Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 ## K3s Validation

-To verify the `k3s.yml` playbook succeeded, perform the following sanity checks.
+To verify the `k3s.yml` playbook succeeded, perform the following verification checks.

 1. Verify `kubectl` from the UAN.